What to eat in Japan if you don’t like fish? Don’t worry. The options are less limiting than you may think.

-For me, it’s not just simply not liking seafood, but having an actual (admittedly peculiar and probably not all that common) phobia of sea creatures whether they’re on a plate or floating around in the sea.
+Yep.
+I have this phobia whether they’re on a plate or floating around in the sea.
 Seriously.
-If someone wanted to torture me for information, all they’d have to do would be to turn on blue planet and I’d tell them everything.
+If someone wanted to torture me for information, all they’d have to do would be to turn on Blue Planet and I’d tell them everything.

 What to Eat in Japan (If You Don’t Like Seafood)

 Gyoza are traditional Japanese dumplings.
 They are comparable to their Chinese counterparts, or to Korean “mandu”.